stevomatthews/srt/README.md

     <img align="right" alt="SRT" src="http://www.srtalliance.org/wp-content/uploads/SRT_text_hor_logo_grey.png" width="400"/>
 </a>

-*The SRT Protocol is an open source transport technology that optimizes transmission across unpredictable networks, such as the Internet.
-It is a user-level protocol (over UDP) that provides reliability and security optimized for low latency live video streaming, as well as generic bulk data transfer.
+*SRT is an open source user-level protocol (over UDP) that provides reliability and security optimized for low latency live video streaming, as well as generic bulk data transfer.
 To accomplish this, SRT introduces control packet extensions, improved flow control, enhanced congestion control and a mechanism for data encryption.*

 **NOTE:** The protocol was submitted to the IETF as a [draft standard](https://tools.ietf.org/html/draft-sharabayko-mops-srt-00) on 2020-03-09.